 Fishery independent ecosystem data were acquired through visual surveys conducted by the NMFS Pacific Islands Fisheries Science Center (PIFSC) Reef Assessment and Monitoring Program (RAMP) under the Ecosystem Sciences Division (ESD) in the PRIA, American Samoa, Guam, the Commonwealth of the Northern Mariana Islands (CNMI), the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
 This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reef areas as well as habitat condition using mean coral coverage per island averaged over the past decade for each of these locations.
-No new data were reported in 2020 due to complications stemming from COVID-19.
+No new data were reported in 2020 or 2021 due to survey cancellations.